It’s important for merchants to know about the fees for card payments, also known as ‘merchants fees’.

 Card types aside, what about the actual fee structure?
 Broadly speaking, there are two types of pricing: blended fees and interchange++ (interchange plus plus) fees.

 Blended fees are the go-to option for small, new or low-volume businesses.
-They are on average higher, but simpler to understand because they comprise of single or few fixed rates for clearly defined cards.
+They are on average higher, but simpler to understand with their single or few fixed rates for clearly defined cards.

-- Scheme fee: Base fee + payment technology fee for card scheme
+- Scheme fees – base fee + payment technology fee for card scheme (Visa, Mastercard, etc.)

-- Merchant service charge: Markup fee for payment provider (sometimes part of acquirer fee)
+- Merchant service charge – markup for payment provider (sometimes part of acquirer fee)

 Here’s what that could look like for an Australian Visa consumer debit card: